Prince Eugene of Savoy: Battle of Zenta

 After a brief terror-raid into Ottoman Bosnia, culminating in the sack of Sarajevo, Eugene returned to Vienna in November to a triumphal reception.
 His victory at Zenta had turned him into a European hero, and with victory came reward.
-Land in Hungary, given him by the Emperor, yielded a good income, enabling the Prince to cultivate his newly acquired tastes in art and architecture (see below); but for all his new-found wealth and property, he was, nevertheless, without personal ties or family commitments.
+Land in Hungary, given him by the Emperor, yielded a good income, enabling the Prince to cultivate his newly acquired tastes in art and architecture (see below); but for all his newfound wealth and property, he was, nevertheless, without personal ties or family commitments.
 Of his four brothers, only one was still alive at this time.
 His fourth brother, Emmanuel, had died aged 14 in 1676; his third, Louis Julius (already mentioned) had died on active service in 1683, and his second brother, Philippe, died of smallpox in 1693.
-Eugene's remaining brother, Louis Thomas—ostracised for incurring the displeasure of Louis XIV—travelled Europe in search of a career, before arriving in Vienna in 1699.
+Eugene's remaining brother, Louis Thomas, ostracized for incurring the displeasure of Louis XIV, travelled Europe in search of a career, before arriving in Vienna in 1699.
 With Eugene's help, Louis found employment in the Imperial army, only to be killed in action against the French in 1702.
 Of Eugene's sisters, the youngest had died in childhood.
 The other two, Marie Jeanne-Baptiste and Louise Philiberte, led dissolute lives.
 Expelled from France, Marie joined her mother in Brussels, before eloping with a renegade priest to Geneva, living with him unhappily until her premature death in 1705.
 Of Louise, little is known after her early salacious life in Paris, but in due course, she lived for a time in a convent in Savoy before her death in 1726.

 The Battle of Zenta proved to be the decisive victory in the long war against the Turks.
 With Leopold I's interests now focused on Spain and the imminent death of Charles II, the Emperor terminated the conflict with the Sultan; he signed the Treaty of Karlowitz on 26 January 1699.